mkdika/rexumee/README.md

 A simple one page website for professional resume.

 **Rexumee** is using a minimalize Spring Boot stack with embedded web server, and a YAML file for the resume content.
-All you need is download (clone) the source code, build and test within Localhost environment or build the Docker container for production deployment.
+Just download (clone) the source code, build and test from local environment or build the Docker container for production deployment.